seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

   SegmentReg: Base + [1,2,4,8] * IndexReg + Disp32

-In order to represent this, LLVM tracks no less than 5 operands for each memory operand of this form.
+In order to represent this, LLVM37 tracks no less than 5 operands for each memory operand of this form.
 This means that the "load" form of '``mov``' has the following ``MachineOperand``\s in this order: